Migrants, sex workers take pride of place in Bangkok art festival

 “The sex industry is a big business that brings in tourists, and helps the workers support their families,” said Poshyananda.

-“Yet we stigmatise them and dehumanise them.
+“Yet we stigmatize them and dehumanize them.
 Perhaps this will open our eyes to their lives and their dreams.”

 Reporting by Rina Chandran @rinachandran.
 Editing by Jared Ferrie.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's and LGBT+ rights, human trafficking, property rights, and climate change.
 Visit news.trust.org